pgeu/pgeu-system/docs/confreg/schedule.md

 background to keep the aspect ratio, and converted to PNG in order to support said transparency.

+Attributes
+:    A json field that is normally for internal use only but made available
+     for arbitrary attributes if necessary.
+This can for example be automatically filled in when a speaker profile is auto-created.

 Note that the speaker photo will also be stored in 128x128 format, to support both thumbnails and legacy templates.
 This is automatically updated whenever